ibexa/documentation-developer/docs/administration/configuration/repository_configuration.md

 #### Multisite URI matching with multi-Repository setup

 You can use only one Repository (database) per domain.
-This does not prohibit using [different Repositories](persistence_cache.md#multi-repository-setup) on different subdomains.
+This doesn't prohibit using [different Repositories](persistence_cache.md#multi-repository-setup) on different subdomains.
 However, when using URI matching for multisite setup, all SiteAccesses sharing domain also need to share Repository.
 For example: